DTF Placement Guide — Transfer Sizes, Distances & Pro Tips

 Back view placement reference Side view placement reference

-Tank tops have narrower printable areas than standard tees, especially near arm openings.
+Tank tops have narrower printable areas than standard tees, especially near the arm openings.
+Keep designs centered and avoid going too wide.

 Recommended placements & sizes (inches)